Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 What Is the Titration Schedule?

-Week-by-Week Titration — 15mg Target Arm
+Phase 3 Titration — 12mg Target Arm (TRIUMPH-4 / TRANSCEND-T2D-1)

-Weeks Weekly Dose Clicks (30mg Pen) Phase
+Weeks Weekly Dose Protocol Phase Notes

 These timelines assume uninterrupted escalation without dose-hold periods.
 If tolerability-related dose holds are required at any step, the total time to maintenance will extend by 4 weeks for each hold period.
 The TRIUMPH protocol permits multiple dose-hold periods if needed.

-What Are the Key Weight Management Research Considerations?
+What Are the Key Research Considerations?

 What is the starting dose of Retatrutide?